 The Physio with whom I am still in contact with to this day assessed my injury and then took the time to educated me on my injury.
 She then proceeded to guide me through a series of exercises and stretches, allowing me to regain the strength and balance which I had once possessed

-After a little commitment and diligence I was back playing bull rush with the other kids in the playground within a matter of weeks.
+After a little commitment and diligence and a few short weeks I was back playing bull rush with the other kids in the playground.

 This first trip to the Physiotherapist was enough to really gain my interest and captured my imagination of my future life.
 Once being aware of this new found profession I began to start asking questions, and the more I looked into this profession the more it appealed to me.